 In India, healthcare authorities have been using ivermectin during the COVID-19 pandemic in the hope that the drug reduced the severity of COVID-19, or prevented severe cases altogether.
 However, the most recent guidelines show that healthcare authorities no longer recommend ivermectin.
 As India Today reported, "the Union Health Ministry and Family Welfare's directorate general of health services (DGHS) has issued revised guidelines to stop the use of Ivermectin and Doxycycline in Covid-19 treatment."

-It is unclear why the Union Health Ministry and Family Welfare took this step.
-However, there is no evidence that this move was, as Malone alleged, "political," or what the "change in regime" comment means exactly.
+There is no evidence that this move was, as Malone alleged, "political" or what his "change in regime" comment means exactly.
 Malone did not expand on these particular comments.

 The COVID-19 pandemic has given rise to a lot of potentially dangerous misinformation.
 For reliable advice on COVID-19, including symptoms, prevention, and available treatment, please refer to the World Health Organization or your national healthcare authority.